Do you suspect your child might be the victim of bullies?

 We have mentioned how children will follow role models.
 Make sure your behavior sets a good example.

-Children also need to know that being a bully has consequences at home, school, and in the community.
-They can lose privileges and even face criminal charges (source).
+Children also need to know that being a bully has consequences at home, school, and the community.
+They can lose privileges and even face criminal charges (6).

 5. Give Your Child the Proper Tools

-- Walking away: When a bully approaches, just walk away.
-Don’t react or respond, that’s what they are looking for.
+- Walking away: When a bully approaches, walk away.
+Don’t react or respond; that’s what they are looking for.

 - Tell them to stop: Bullies pick on people they think are weak.
 Be confident and tell them — in a loud voice — to leave you alone, then walk away.
 You might be scared, but don’t let them know that.